Innocent Spouse Relief or Injured Spouse Allocation

 - During the year in question, you had earned income that was reported on a Form 1040, or had income taxes withheld from your pay, or made estimated tax payments.

-If you believe you qualify as an Injured Spouse, you must file Form 8379 - Injured Spouse Allocation.
-You can prepare Form 8379 efile it online and efile it using eFile.com, but you may need to paper file this form if you attach any additional documentation.
+If you believe you qualify as an Injured Spouse, you must file Form 8379, Injured Spouse Allocation.
+You can prepare Form 8379 online and e-file it with your tax return using eFile.com, but you may need to paper file this form with your return if you attach any additional documentation.

 Estimate Your Tax Return with Our FREE 2019 Tax Calculator below: